Henry Beaufort, 2nd Earl of Somerset: Career

 Henry succeeded his father as Earl of Somerset on 16 March 1410.
 During his minority his mother held his lands for him until he reached the age of 15.

 Death and succession

-He died aged sixteen at the Siege of Rouen during the Hundred Years' War, where he fought under the command of his uncle Thomas Beaufort, Duke of Exeter.
+He died aged possibly sixteen at the Siege of Rouen during the Hundred Years' War, where he fought under the command of his uncle Thomas Beaufort, Duke of Exeter.
 He died unmarried and was succeeded by his younger brother John Beaufort, 1st Duke of Somerset, 3rd Earl of Somerset (1404-1444).